 Foods containing cholesterol

 Some foods contain cholesterol.
 This type of cholesterol is called 'dietary cholesterol'.
-Foods such as kidneys, eggs and prawns are higher in dietary cholesterol than other foods.
+Foods such as eggs and prawns are higher in dietary cholesterol than other foods.

-The cholesterol found in food has much less of an effect on the level of cholesterol in your blood than the saturated fat you eat.
-The Heart Foundation recommends, for all Australians, that six eggs a week can be included as part of a diet low in saturated fat.
+The cholesterol found in food has much less effect on the level of cholesterol in your blood than the saturated fat you eat.
+The Heart Foundation recommends that you should limit eggs to 7 a week if you need to lower your LDL cholesterol.

 If your doctor has advised you to change your diet to reduce the level of cholesterol in your blood, the most important thing to do is to cut down on saturated fat.
 It's also a good idea to increase your intake of fruit, vegetables and fibre.